proycon/sxmo-docs/USERGUIDE.md

 **Included Scripts:**

 - **Web Search**: Search duckduckgo with the query provided by the user (bangs work too)
+- **Files**: A filebrowser that can handle opening audio and text files
 - **Timer**: A simple countdown timer script that vibrates the phones upon completion
 - **Youtube**: Search youtube by keyword in dmenu and then view in mpv (script based on [idiotbox](https://codemadness.org/idiotbox.html))
 - **Youtube (audio)**: Search youtube by keyword in dmenu and then listen in mpv (script based on [idiotbox](https://codemadness.org/idiotbox.html))